cmdcolin/cmdcolin.github.io/jbrowse/README.md

 # Cutting a JBrowse release

-0. Create a directory and clone the repo: git clone --recursive https://github.com/GMOD/jbrowse.git  Then for 1.12.1, git checkout tags/1.12.1-release (because it lives in a branch that is not master)

 1. Edit the JBrowse `package.json` file and change 'version' to the version you are releasing.  *Don't commit this change to the repository, it should stay as `dev` in git so that it shows up in analytics as a development version.*